ably/ably-js/README.md

 This SDK supports the following platforms:

 **Browsers:** All major desktop and mobile browsers, including (but not limited to) Chrome, Firefox, IE (only version 9 or newer), Safari on iOS and macOS, Opera, and Android browsers.
-We also support running `ably-js` inside a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) context.

 **Webpack:** see [using Webpack in browsers](#using-webpack), or [our guide for serverside Webpack](#serverside-usage-with-webpack)